jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 The result of the function (e.g. `return Cat;`) defines the export of the module (in this case the `Cat` class).

-In order to fulfil the dependencies and be able to make our `Cat` class, when require.js executes the `define` function it first downloads the dependencies in the array (in parallel).
+In order to fulfil the dependencies and be able to make our `Cat` class, when Require.js executes the `define` function it first downloads the dependencies in the array (in parallel).
-The javascript it gets back is then executed to get it's exports, and so on until the whole graph has been discovered.
+The JavaScript it gets back is then executed to get it's exports, and so on until the whole graph has been discovered.
 The results into the module definition function.
 Any one module is only initialised once. so if two modules request the same dependency it will only be retrieved & executed once and they will get the same instance of the exports.